puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 To use this module for Windows agents, things are a bit different, and you'll need to setup some prerequisites first.
 You'll need:

-1. An existing Windows agent that will act as your Windows bastion.
+1. An existing Windows agent that will act as a Windows bastion.
 1. WinRM configured on the Windows bastion and your soon-to-be Windows agents.

 > Note: Configuration of WinRM is out-of-scope for this module at this time and must be manually setup prior to attempting to use this tool.
 This link may help: <https://msdn.microsoft.com/en-us/library/aa384372(v=vs.85).aspx>

 This module comes with a PowerShell script, called `Invoke-PuppetAgentInstall.ps1` that will connect to Windows nodes via WinRM and execute the standard [Simplified Agent installer for Windows](https://docs.puppet.com/pe/latest/install_windows.html#installing-with-pe-package-management) that comes bundled with Puppet Enterprise.
-This script is what you will run to install Puppet on your Windows nodes.
+The `Invoke-PuppetAgentInstall.ps1` script is managed on the Windows bastion with the
+`pe_bulk_agent_install::windows::bastion` class.

-To prepare a Windows node to be the Bastion, follow these steps, choosing the correct set based on your version of Puppet Enterprise:
+To prepare a Windows bastion, follow these steps, choosing the correct set based on your version of Puppet Enterprise:

 #### PE 2016.3.x and higher